 11.6 Follow-up action

-There should be an effective follow-up programme.
+There should be an effective follow-up program.
 The company management should evaluate both the self-inspection report and the corrective and preventive actions as necessary.

 11.7 Quality audit

 It may be useful to supplement self-inspections with a quality audit.
 A quality audit consists of an examination and assessment of all or part of a quality system with the specific purpose of improving it.
 A quality audit is usually conducted by outside or independent specialists or a team designated by the management for this purpose.
 Such audits may also be extended to suppliers and contractors (see section 9, “Contract production and analysis”).